Improving Vision Transformers for Incremental Learning: Our Method: ViTIL

-{\bf Augmentation:} We adopt the same augmentation recipe in~\cite{xiao2021early}, including Mixup, CutMix, soft label, and AutoAugmentation.
+{\bf Augmentation:} We adopt the same augmentation recipe in~\cite{xiao2021early} for ImageNet dataset, including Mixup, CutMix, soft label, and AutoAugmentation.
 All images are re-scaled to 224$\times$224.
+For CIFAR-100 dataset, we use same data augmentation with images re-scaled to 32$\times$32.

-{\bf Optimizer:} We adopt commonly used AdamW optimizer.
+{\bf Optimizer:} Note that in all experiments, all ViT-based models are trained from scratch, without using any pre-training or extra dataset.
+We adopt commonly used AdamW optimizer.
 Batch size is set to 1024.
 Weight decay is set to 0.24.
-Learning rate is set to $2.5\times 10^{-4}$ for feature extractor parameters, and set to $2.5\times 10^{-3}$ for classifier parameters.
+Learning rate is set to $2.5\times 10^{-4}$ for feature extractor, and $2.5\times 10^{-3}$ for classifier.
 Learning rate is scaled based on batch size as $lr\times$BatchSize/512.
 Cosine learning rate scheduler is applied with 5 warmup epochs.
 For the initial step $t=1$, the number of training epochs is set to $800$.
-When the initial step contains half total classes, the following incremental steps $t>1$ take $50$ training epochs, otherwise, the following incremental steps take $200$ training epochs.
-This is because when the incremental learning starts with half of total classes, the feature representation learned is more robust and can better generalize to the other half classes.
+For the following incremental steps $t>1$, number of training epochs is set to $50$ for B50/B500 settings, and $200$ for B0 setting.
+This is because when the incremental learning starts with half of total classes, learned feature representation is more robust and can better generalize to the other half classes.
+For CIFAR-100 dataset, since it contains less training data, number of training epochs is set to $2000$ for initial step $t=1$, and $500$ for following incremental steps $t>1$.
+Batch size is set to 512.
+Learning rate is set to $2.5\times 10^{-3}$ for feature extractor, and $5\times 10^{-3}$ for classifier.